garrandall/popular-music-data/tracks/piece-of-my-heart-shaggy-marsha.md

 Do yourself a favor and find a new recruit
 And don't take it personal because you got the boot

-You're out on the streets {Looking good} (Absolutely) And you know deep down in you heart that that ain't right (Come on, come on) And, oh, you never, never hear me when I cry at night {Oh oh oh oh oh}
-I tell myself, that I can stand the pain
+You're out on the streets  (Absolutely)
+And you know deep down in you heart that that ain't right (Come on, come on) And, oh, you never, never hear me when I cry at night I tell myself, that I can stand the pain
-But when you hold me in your arms (Yeah) I sing it again {Say it again}
-So come on, come on, come on, come on (So what?) and
+But when you hold me in your arms (Yeah) I sing it again So come on, come on, come on, come on (So what?) and

-{Take it} Take another little piece of my heart now, baby {Why don't you}
+ Take another little piece of my heart now, baby
-{Oh, oh, break it} Break another little bit of my heart now, honey (I don't think you know) {Oh, oh, have it} Have another little bit of my heart now, baby You know you got it if it makes you feel good
+ Break another little bit of my heart now, honey (I don't think you know) Have another little bit of my heart now, baby
+You know you got it if it makes you feel good

-I can make you {Ooh}, you can make me {Ah}
+I can make you , you can make me
 Anyway you want it, baby, we can do it right
 Jump out a the frying pan and straight down in a the fire I'm Mr. Gigolo, your most notorious liar
-Ex-amount of loving you get what me did require {Ooh}
+Ex-amount of loving you get what me did require
 Your personal attendant, well, my love is not for hire Girl, search yourself, 'cause I'm you heart's desire 25 girls in a my life, don't want a wife, I need a lover, yeah

-{Take it} Take another little piece of my heart now, baby {Oh, oh, break it} Break another little bit of my heart now, honey (I got your heart, I got your heart, girl)
+ Take another little piece of my heart now, baby
+ Break another little bit of my heart now, honey
+(I got your heart, I got your heart, girl)
-{Oh, oh, have it} (Shoop) Have another little bit of my heart now, baby You know you got it if it makes you feel good
+ (Shoop) Have another little bit of my heart now, baby You know you got it if it makes you feel good

-{Ooh, ah}
 Rock, baby